 We celebrate Communion on the 1st Sunday of each month.
 In the United Methodist Church, we have ”open” communion, where anyone is welcome to come forward, regardless of membership in this or any other church.
 The only requirement is that one has a desire to be in relationship with Christ and is open to receiving God's grace.

 What if I have kids?

 Free childcare is available on Sunday for the entire morning for infants up to kindergarten.
-There is also Sunday School available for all ages in between the worship two services, from 9:45 AM to 10:45 AM.
+There is also Sunday School available for all ages in between the two worship services, from 9:45 AM to 10:45 AM.